antisunshine/spacecats/README.md

 # SPACE CAT INVADERS

+Hello Space Cat Cadets!
+You are to not tell the humans of the danger ahead.
+They need not to know that the dangerous Space Mice have launched their attempt to invade.
+You are to protect the earthlings at any cost!

 Simple game to shoot mice in space.
 Game has no end.
 Shoot till Game Over.
 In developement.